6251-git/Python-FizzBuzz-number-checker/README.md

 Explanation
 -----------

-I wrote this a proof of my profiency in Python.
-The "FizzBuzz" is common interview question for programming applicants to recieve and so here I have the answer in this repository to provide as proof of my experience.
+The "FizzBuzz" question is common interview question for programming applicants to recieve, so I have the asnwer here in this repository to provide as proof of my experience in Python.